 A ‘high-pass filter’, also referred to as a ‘low-cut filter’, does exactly what the name suggests.
 It allows only frequencies that are higher than a certain point to pass through.
-Simultaneously, it cuts out the frequencies that are lower than that point.
+Simultaneously, it filters out the frequencies that are lower than that point.

 A ‘low-pass filter’, also referred to as a ‘high-cut filter’, allows only frequencies that are lower than a certain point to pass through.
-Simultaneously, it cuts out the frequencies that are higher than that point.
+Simultaneously, it filters out the frequencies that are higher than that point.

 Controlling a pass filter: